clecap/mediawiki-extensions-DrawioEditor/README-patch.md

 * Moreover PHP requires path access to the proper file describing `StreamInterface`, so we must add `use Psr\Http\Message\StreamInterface;`to the header in this file.

+The correct file is supplied here as PATCH-UploadedFile.php (for MediaWiki 1.40).

 ## 5. Further Bug:

 We need to do a reload after we return from the editor to the Wikipage.